 From the very first days of kindergarten, children are taught the importance of doing things in order.
 Each daily task contains its own inherent sequence.
-From tying their shoelaces to getting ready for school, children pick up an understanding of the importance of performing tasks step-by-step.
+From tying their shoelaces to getting ready for school, children understand the importance of performing tasks step-by-step.

-● With their reading comprehension of a text, especially narrative texts.
+● With their reading comprehension of a text, primarily narrative texts.

 ● Understand the structure of a text and how it is put together.

 ● Understand how texts are kept cohesive through the use of linking devices such as connectives and transitions.

 ● Organize information and ideas in their own writing.

 ● Develop problem-solving skills that are important in other curriculum areas too.